NoahNaki/levelplugin/README.md

 ## Cursor Menu Example

 The cursor menu framework loads menu definitions from `plugins/LevelPlugin/menus/`.
-A minimal example is provided at `src/main/resources/menus/example.yml`:
+On first run an example file is generated at `plugins/LevelPlugin/menus/example.yml`:

 ```yml
 id: example
 title: "Example Menu"
 ```

-Copy this file to your server's `plugins/LevelPlugin/menus` directory if it does not exist, then run `/cursormenu run example` in game to open the menu and `/cursormenu stop` to close it.
+Run `/cursormenu run example` in game to open the sample menu and `/cursormenu stop` to close it.
 If the command reports the plugin as disabled, verify BetterHud is installed and active.

 Contributions are welcome.
 See `LICENSE` for terms.